Quentium-Forks/PyRIC/README.md

 fact not run at all.

 ## 3. USING
-To use PyRIC, see the examples folder or read throuhg PyRIC.pdf.
+To use PyRIC, see the examples folder or read through PyRIC.pdf.
 However, for those impatient types:

 ```python